-Since inception, the Company has devoted its resources to funding R&D programs, including securing intellectual property rights and licenses, conducting discovery research, manufacturing drug supplies, initiating preclinical and clinical studies, submitting regulatory dossiers and providing administrative support to R&D activities, which has resulted in an accumulated deficit of \$25,988,544 as of September 30, 2019.
+Since inception, the Company has devoted its resources to funding R&D programs, including securing intellectual property rights and licenses, conducting discovery research, manufacturing drug supplies, initiating preclinical and clinical studies, submitting regulatory dossiers and providing administrative support to R&D activities, which has resulted in an accumulated deficit of \$28,378,007 as of December 31, 2019.
 With current revenues only consisting of interest earned on excess cash, losses are expected to continue while the Company's R&D programs are advanced.

 We currently do not earn any revenues from our drug candidates and are therefore considered to be in the development stage.
 As required, the Company will continue to finance its operations through the sale of equity or pursue non-dilutive funding sources available to the Company in the future.
-The continuation of our research and development activities and the commercialization of MDNA55 is dependent upon our ability to successfully finance and complete our research and development programs through a combination of equity financing and revenues from strategic partners.
+The continuation of our research and development activities for both MDNA55 and MDNA19 (or MDNA11) and the commercialization of MDNA55 is dependent upon our ability to successfully finance and complete our research and development programs through a combination of equity financing and revenues from strategic partners.
 We have no current sources of revenues from strategic partners.